wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 ## Adding Search Functionality
 Below we have provided the code which we can use to issued queries to the Bing search service.
 Create a file called `rango/bing_search.py` and import the following code.

 {lang="python",linenos=on}
+{lang="python",linenos=off}
 	import json

 	# Add your Microsoft Account Key to a file called bing.key

 	def read_bing_key():
 	    """
-	    reads the BING API key from a file called 'bing.key'
+	    Reads the BING API key from a file called 'bing.key'.
-	    returns: a string which is either None, i.e. no key found, or with a key remember to put bing.key in your .gitignore file to avoid committing it to the repo.
+	    returns: a string which is either None, i.e. no key found, or with a key.
+	    Remember: put bing.key in your .gitignore file to avoid committing it to the repo!
 	    """

-	    # See Python Anti-Patterns - it is an awesome resource to improve your python code
+	    # See Python Anti-Patterns - it's an awesome resource!
-	    # Here we are using "with" when opening documents
+	    # Here we using "with" when opening documents
 	    # http://docs.quantifiedcode.com/python-anti-patterns/maintainability/

 	    bing_api_key = None